sriducati/download/README.md

 4)For support Mail me at sriducati@gmail.com.

 Please Do check my New Website http://www.srihost.com which makes your work simpler by generating Css Code As Per Your Need.

+Also Check my Work http://www.dellconnect.info ,Iam Sure You will love it :)